Coconut oil is an edible oil produced by pressing fresh or dried coconut meat.

 Among the many problems that lactating mothers face when they choose to breastfeed, one of the most troublesome is cracked and sore nipples.
 The topical application of coconut oil can be soothing.

-6. Nourishing dry scalp
+6. Helps nourish dry scalp

-7. Promote oral health
+7. Promotes oral health

 Oil pulling or rinsing your mouth with coconut oil could be good for your teeth and gums when done along with the regular oral care routine.
 Studies hint that it might help reduce plaque, but more research is needed to confirm the observations.
 Some studies say coconut oil pulling lowers the number of bacteria in saliva.
 It seems as good as using chlorhexidine mouthwash for plaque, gingival index, and bleeding-on-probing, but scientists are still studying it.
 So far, no bad effects of oil pulling have been found.
 Therefore, including coconut oil in your oral care routine may contribute to better dental health (8).

-8. Treat stretch marks
+8. Treats stretch marks

 Pregnancy can leave you with some very nasty stretch marks all over your belly (9).
 Stretch marks occur because of the stretching of the skin and underlying muscles to accommodate your growing baby.
 This tends to render the skin loose after childbirth, causing all those unsightly stretch marks.
 The topical application of coconut oil during pregnancy can prevent the formation of stretch marks as the oil moisturizes the skin and improves its elasticity.